There are many cases in which we need to limit the usage of resources on the docker host machine.

 3. Setting Memory Limit With the docker-compose File

 We can achieve similar results using docker-compose files.
-Mind that the format and possibilities will vary between versions of docker-compose.
+Remember that the format and possibilities will vary between versions of docker-compose.

 3.1.
 Versions 3 and Newer With docker swarm